-The primary responsibility for the development and implementation of controls over operational risk rests with the Fund Manager.
+The primary responsibility for the development and implementation of controls over operational risk rests with the Head of Middle Office and Compliance officer at the Fund Manager.
 This responsibility is supported by the development of overall standards for the management of operational risk, which encompasses the controls and processes at the service providers and the establishment of service levels with the service providers, in the following areas:

-- requirements for appropriate segregation of duties between various functions, roles and responsibilities; - requirements for the reconciliation and monitoring of transactions; - compliance with regulatory and other legal requirements; - documentation of controls and procedures; - requirements for the periodic assessment of operational risks faced, and the adequacy of controls and procedures to address the risks identified; - contingency plans; - ethical and business standards; and - risk mitigation, including insurance where this is effective.
+- requirements for appropriate segregation of duties between various functions, roles and responsibilities; - requirements for the reconciliation and monitoring of transactions; - · compliance with regulatory and other legal requirements; - documentation of controls and procedures; - requirements for the periodic assessment of operational risks faced, and the adequacy of controls and procedures to address the risks identified; - contingency plans; - ethical and business standards; and - risk mitigation, including insurance where this is effective.

-Compliance with policies and procedures is supported by periodic reviews undertaken by the Fund Manager's Group Internal Audit Department.
+Compliance with policies and procedures is supported by periodic reviews undertaken by the Fund Manager's Audit and Compliance Division.
 The results of these reviews are discussed with the management, with summaries submitted to the Audit Committee and senior management of the Fund Manager.